Actor Depardieu's Belgium move "pathetic" - French PM

-Depardieu has become the latest wealthy Frenchman after luxury magnate Bernard Arnault to look for shelter outside his native country following tax hikes by Socialist President Francois Hollande.
+Depardieu has become the latest wealthy Frenchman after luxury magnate Bernard Arnault to look for shelter outside his native country following a series of tax hikes by Socialist President Francois Hollande.

 "Going just over the border, I find that fairly pathetic," Ayrault said on France 2 television.
 "Being a Frenchman means loving your country and helping it to get back on its feet."